elysiajs/documentation/docs/patterns/trace.md

 ```

 ::: tip
-Using `set` inside `trace` can affect performance, as Elysia as to defer to execution to next micro-tick.
+Using `set` inside `trace` can affect performance, as Elysia defers the execution to the next micro-tick.
 :::

 ## Skip
-Sometime, `beforeHandle` or handler can throw can error, skipping the execution of some lifecycle.
+Sometimes, `beforeHandle` or handler can throw an error, skipping the execution of some lifecycles.

-By default if this happens, each life-cycle will be resolved automatically, you can track if the API is executed or not by using `skip` property
+By default if this happens, each life-cycle will be resolved automatically, and you can track if the API is executed or not by using `skip` property

 ```ts
 import { Elysia } from 'elysia'